dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 [![](/img/more-chess/examples-finetune.svg)](/img/more-chess/examples-finetune.pdf)

 According to that figure, fine-tuning helps.
 And examples help.
-But it’s *examples* that make *fine-tuning* redundant, not the other way around.
+But once you have fine-tuning, examples do nothing.
+And once you have examples, fine-tuning is actually *harmful*?

 Ohkay.